Myanmar's first census in three decades extended amid controversy

 In Sittwe, the capital of Rakhine state, Buddhists protested against the use of the term Rohingya, saying it would give them legitimacy.

-The government describes the Rohingya as Bengalis, a term that implies they are illegal immigrants from neighboring Bangladesh.
+The government describes the Rohingya as Bengalis, a term that implies they are illegal immigrants from neighbouring Bangladesh.
 Many say they have lived in Rakhine for generations.

 ROHINGYA STRESS ETHNIC ORIGIN